alexmorgan1995/Taxation_AMR/README.md

 ## Model Fit

 The baseline model was fitted to ensure heterogeneity across the different antibiotic classes.
-The ABC-SMC files can be found in the `Model_Fit` folder and can be seperated into files for the analysis of the poserior dsitribution and running the algorithm.
-The Model_Output folder contains the 10 generations obtained from the ABC-SMC model run.
+The ABC-SMC files can be found in the `Model_Fit` folder and can be seperated into files for the analysis of the posterior dsitribution and running the algorithm.
+The `Model_Output` folder contains the .csv files for 10 generations obtained from the ABC-SMC model run.